Create a culture of collaboration

 We’re with you.

 If we want our communities to be vibrant, prosperous places for our kids and future generations, there are steps we can take right now to bridge these gaps and get back on track.
-VERDUNITY was formed to help bring planning, engineering, finance, and development perspectives together to help community leaders and citizens to better understand and address these challenges.
+VERDUNITY was formed to bring people and perspectives together to help community leaders and citizens to better understand and address these challenges.
 We measure success not by fancy projects and big design fees, but by the impact we're helping to make in communities across the country.